barryclark/jekyll-now/_posts/2015-06-27-Manjaro-Cinnamon-0.8.13-released.md

 * Cinnamon 2.6
   * Latest cinnamon version
 * Desktop freezes
   * On supported hardware Cinnamon now uses a newer “cogl” API.
-This change is known to prevent some of the causes of desktop freezes i observed in earlier releases.
+This change is known to prevent some of the causes of desktop freezes I observed in earlier releases.
+* logind/consolekit-upower support
-* logind/consolekit-upower support    - systemd-logind support also consolekit (possibly openrc).
+  * systemd-logind support also consolekit (possibly openrc).
 * Responsiveness, load times and CPU usage
 * Multi-monitor and multi-panel support
 * Screensaver